cdnbye/hlsjs-p2p-engine/README.md

 coming soon...

 ## Quick Start
-Put the [quick-start.html](demo/quick-start.html) in your web page, run it(the seed, if no one else in the channel).
+Put the [quick-start.html](demo/quick-start.html) in your web page, run it.
 Wait for a few seconds，then open the same page from another browser(the receiver).
 Now you have a direct P2P connection between two browsers without plugin!
+The first web peer will serve as a seed, if no one else in the same channel.

 ## Browser Support
 WebRTC has already been incorporated into the HTML5 standard and it is broadly deployed in modern browsers.